SaiprasadKrishnamurthy/concurrency/README.md

 So this is a more efficient implementation which employs multi tasking with the following steps.

-* Boil Pasta and leave it in the stove - Move on to the next task.
+* Boil Pasta and leave it on the stove - Move on to the next task.
-* Boil Cream and leave it in the stove - Move on to the next task.
+* Boil Cream and leave it on the stove - Move on to the next task.
-* Boil Butter and leave it in the stove - Move on to the next task.
+* Boil Butter and leave it on the stove - Move on to the next task.
-* Boil Sauce and leave it in the stove - Do something useful than staring at the stove.
+* Boil Sauce and leave it on the stove - Do something useful than staring at the stove.
 * When Butter finished boiling, take it off the stove.
 * When Cream finished boiling, take it off the stove.
 * When Sauce finished boiling, take it off the stove.